Furniture designer

 Working hours

-Working for an organisation will usually mean a full-time week from 9am to 5.30pm, with some flexibility to work extra hours if required.
+You'll usually work a normal working week, Monday to Friday, 9am to 5.30pm, if you're working for an organisation, with some flexibility to work extra hours if required.

 Working hours for self-employed designers may be irregular and flexibility is essential.
 Late finishes and weekend work may be required when deadlines approach.